spica-engine/spica/docs/content/guide/function.md

 }
 ```

-See [triggers](#triggers) section for parameter types by trigger.
+See [triggers](#triggers) section for parameter types.

 ### Modules

-Modules are things provided by spica to your function in execution time.
-Modules may look like a usual module that appears in the node_modules directory in a typical node project but the fact is
+Spica provides modules to your function in runtime.
+Modules work like a module in node_modules but not placed in node_modules directory.
-they are not a usual module nor they appear in your function's node_modules directory.

-> Also they are not published to a registry like npmjs.com, so they can not be installed/used outside of a spica.
+> NOTE: Modules are not published in a registry like npmjs.com, so you can not install or use outside of a spica.

 Currently, there are few modules helps you to get information about your spica.